 Badfinger - Straight Up (1971)

-Badfinger is probably best known for recording Paul McCartney's "Come and Get It," released on their first LP, in which the band was rightly faulted for sounding like a Beatles clone.
-Their second album, No Dice (1970), maintained an obvious Beatles influence, but the quartet was now writing their own songs and injected just enough of their own personality and creativity into their music to make people sit up and listen.
-No longer considered a poor man's Beatles, Badfinger was now being hailed for their own originality.
-The album features the great hit single "No Matter What," the original version of "Without You," a tune that later became a huge hit for Harry Nilsson in 1972, and "We're For the Dark," a song that could have been a hit if it had been released as a single.
+Badfinger's second album, No Dice (1970), maintained an obvious Beatles influence, but they were now writing their own songs and people were listening.
+The album featured the hit single "No Matter What," the original version of "Without You," - a tune that later became a huge hit for Harry Nilsson in 1972 - and "We're for the Dark," a track that could have been a hit if it had been released as a single.

-Unfortunately everything fell apart shortly afterward, not because of a lack of talent, but by the implosion of Apple and Badfinger's mismanagement of their own business affairs.
-They continued to make albums, but by 1975 the first of the quartet's two suicides, partially stemming from their business related problems, stopped the group in its tracks.
+Unfortunately, everything fell apart shortly afterward, not because of a lack of talent, but by the implosion of Apple and Badfinger's mismanagement of their own business affairs.
+They continued to make albums, but by 1975 the first of the quartet's two suicides - partially stemming from their business related problems - stopped the group in its tracks.
 A few years later they reunited but a second suicide effectively ended their career.
-There have been a couple of reunions for the oldies circuit but, for all intents and purposes, Badfinger is mostly a relic of British pop.
+As of last year all four members who made this album have passed away.

 Comments